 Some of the California’s success over the past decade is due to the statewide “realignment” that occurred in 2011 and limited the number of new convictions made across the state.
 But even in the first two years of the SB 678 program the results were obvious.
 Compared to an annualized return-to-prison rate of 7.9% in 2006–2008, the return-to-prison rate declined to 6.1% in 2010, and 5.4% in 2011, even while violent and property crimes decreased substantially.

 We know that certain extremely successful rehabilitation programs — such as the Prison Entrepreneurship Program in Texas and The Last Mile program here in California — have been able to get recidivism rates down to a mere 7%.
-We also know that educational, cognitive behavioral, and domestic violence programs can also reduce recidivism by more modest, but significant margins.
+We also know that educational, cognitive behavioral, and domestic violence programs can also reduce recidivism by significant margins.
 What we need to do is make sure California’s entire criminal justice system is employing these and other rehabilitation techniques that actually work.

 To reward parole agents with salary bumps or annual bonuses, legislation must directly amend civil service law, which sets fixed salary schedules for all state employees in a given category.
 Fortunately, even labor organizations such as the SEIU now agree that we can’t continue rewarding public sector employees on the basis of veterans’ points, seniority points, and points simply for being a current state employee.
-A funding scheme that truly rewarded performance would give parole officers a chance to excel, and would richly reward parole officers who prove their worth at helping former criminals return to life outside the corrections system.
-In addition, our project would strengthen Upward Mobility Programs in California which require that all departments offer low-level employees opportunities for advancement by establishing real metrics for improvement.

 Because prison wardens are political appointees, the Governor’s office may request to adjust their salaries without violating civil service law.
 An immediate reform to our prison system would be to make warden salaries contingent on the prison’s success at reducing recidivism relative to its historic return-to-custody rate.
-In addition, prison reform should also amend civil service law to allow the warden to grant all prison employees — or at least those employees working on rehabilitating inmates — bonuses based on their performance.
+In addition, prison reform should also amend civil service law to allow the warden to grant all prison employees — or at least those employees working on rehabilitation programs — bonuses based on their performance.

-Felons make up most of California’s probation population (there are around 145,000 probationers in the state today).
+People charged with felonies make up most of California’s probation population (there are around 145,000 probationers in the state today).
 There are an additional 221,000 people in state prisons or on parole.
 Our rough calculations suggest that if the state of California implements SB 678-style reforms in state prisons and parole departments, we could easily save state taxpayers $2–4 billion over the next decade, while helping to reduce our incarcerated and supervised populations by substantial margins.

 California’s historic probation reform set the bar for the nation.
 We must mobilize a bipartisan consensus to deliver reforms in our prisons and parole districts as well.
 California policymakers must have the political courage to embrace a marketplace of ideas in corrections — a system that rewards rehabilitation strategies that succeed and phases out those that don’t.
 Only in a system with real accountability will the best ideas and methods win and help fight crime and restore our most fragile communities by reducing recidivism rates statewide.
 Performance-based funding in the image of our probation model would transform our criminal justice system into the humane, modern institution it should be.